jiaweibao/jiaweibao.github.io/_pages/about.md

   - /about.html
 ---

-I am an IST-bridge Marie Curie postdoctoral fellow at Institute of Science and Technology Austria.
+I am an IST-bridge Marie Curie postdoctoral fellow at [Institute of Science and Technology Austria (ISTA)](https://ist.ac.at/en/home/).
 My broad research interest is tropical convection and dynamics.
 I use a range of tools including theory, modeling and observations to study convection and how they interact with large-scale circulation.
-I completed my Ph.D in Climate Science at the University of New South Wales in Sydney Australia.
+Prior to joining ISTA, I was a postdoctoral research at [the Max Planck Institute for Meteorolog](https://mpimet.mpg.de/en/homepage).
+I completed my Ph.D in Climate Science at  [the University of New South Wales](https://www.unsw.edu.au) in Sydney Australia.
 My Ph.D research was about understanding extreme precipitation and its links with convective organisation.

 Research
 ======